 We appreciate all applications from committed students looking to learn more about consulting.
 The course will be offered every Fall semester and applications open before course registration for the subsequent academic year.
 Should your background and experience align with the course requirements, you will be contacted by UCCA for an interview.

 An application will not guarantee admission into the course as there is an interview process that follows.
-The reason is that this course is very group involved and we need dedicated students who will put in the work to be a good team member and represent Haskayne well to external clients.
+The reason is that this course is very group-involved and we need dedicated students who will put in the work to be a good team member and represent Haskayne well to external clients.
 Consulting is not a 9-5 career and this course replicates the demanding schedule that consultants live daily.

 Since 2020, the University of Calgary Consulting Association has worked with top global consulting firms and the Haskayne School of Business to develop a course to support students in getting a foot in the door in a career in consulting.
-Through guidance from consultants from the world’s best consulting firms and participating in experiential learning in pro bono consulting projects with not-for-profit or startup clients, students can bring classroom lessons to the real world while contributing to their local community.
+Fall 2022 was the inaugural launch of the course and received tremendous support from Calgary’s strategy consulting industry.

 Undergraduate and graduate students will be able to receive credit for 3 units for the following courses:

 Prior to interviews, we expect to host an interview prep workshop once again for those who are applying to the course.
 In the event that you miss this workshop or are looking for more information about the course, check out the video below for a recording of our 2022 session.
 Please note that there are slight course adjustments for 2023, so not all of the discussion in this video will be value for the new 2023 course.